earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/in-class/2017-02-15-spatial03-crs-intro.md

 want to all of your data in the same projection for performing analysis and processing tasks.

-<i class="fa fa-star"></i> **Data tip:** <a href="http://spatialreference.org/ref/epsg/" target="_blank"> spatialreference.org </a>provides an excellent online library of CRS information.
+<i class="fa fa-star"></i> **Data Tip:** <a href="http://spatialreference.org/ref/epsg/" target="_blank"> spatialreference.org </a>provides an excellent online library of CRS information.
 {: .notice--success}

 ### Coordinate System & Units

-We can define a spatial location, such as a plot location, using an x- and a y-value - similar to our cartesian coordinate system displayed in the figure, above.
+You can define a spatial location, such as a plot location, using an x- and a y-value - similar to your cartesian coordinate system displayed in the figure, above.

 For example, the map below, generated in `R` with `ggplot2` shows all of the